yezkez10/tp/docs/DeveloperGuide.md

 5. System works on both 32-bit and 64-bit environments
 6. System should be usable by a beginner with basic computer knowledge
 7. System uses extremely secure security software to keep patient data safe and secure
+8. System supports the use of English in both UK and US languages

+*{More to be added}*

+### Glossary
+* **GUI**: Graphical User Interface, a visual display which the user sees and interacts with
+* **API**: Application Programming Interface, functions that allow created applications to access the features of an operating system, application or other service

 *{More to be added}*